pytorch/pytorch.github.io/_get_started/installation/aws.md

 1. Click on `Launch a virtual machine`.
 1. Select `Deep Learning AMI (Ubuntu)`.
    > This gives you an instance with a pre-defined version of PyTorch already installed.
 If you wanted a bare AWS instance that required PyTorch to be installed, you could choose the `Deep Learning Base AMI (Ubuntu)`, which will have the hardware, but none of the software already available.
-1. You can choose any of the available instances to try PyTorch, even the *free-tier*, but it is recommended for best performance that you get a *GPU compute* or *Compute optimized* instance.
-For example, a GPU compute `p3.2xlarge` is a good instance type for PyTorch.
+1. Choose a GPU compute `p3.2xlarge` instance type.
-   > Other instance options include the Compute Optimized c5-series (e.g., `c5.2xlarge`) or the General Compute t2-series or t3-series (e.g., `t2.2xlarge`).
+   > You can choose any of the available instances to try PyTorch, even the *free-tier*, but it is recommended for best performance that you get a *GPU compute* or *Compute optimized* instance.
+Other instance options include the Compute Optimized c5-series (e.g., `c5.2xlarge`) or the General Compute t2-series or t3-series (e.g., `t2.2xlarge`).
 It is important to note that if you choose an instance without a GPU, PyTorch will only be running in CPU compute mode, and operations may take much, much longer.
 1. Click on `Review and Launch`.
 1. Review the instance information and click `Launch`.
 1. You will want to `Create a new key pair` if you do not have one already to use.
 Pick a name and download it locally via the `Download Key Pair` button.